Six FC men among 21 injured in Balochistan landmine blasts

 -

-Six FC men among 21 injured in Balochistan landmine blastsJanuary 03, 2017Print : National
+Six FC men among 21 injured in Balochistan landmine blastsJanuary 03, 2017Print : Peshawar

 DERA MURAD JAMALI/ QUETTA: As many as 10 people were injured in two landmine blasts occurred in two different areas of the Nasirabad district on Monday.
 Six FC personnel were injured in a landmine blast near Quetta.